 A controversial study has appeared to turn a long-accepted piece of financial wisdom on its head.
 Is there really a way to make safe cash outperform riskier shares?
 The answer is, maybe… but that it’s very much a case of horses for courses.
-The run-up to the EU referendum saw investment fund managers shovelling assets

 Everyone hopes to save if they can, but not so many of us feel ready to invest.
 You may think investment seems a bit too close to gambling to be worth the risk.
 However, if you go about it in the right way, investing doesn’t have to be a scary prospect.
 The popular perception is

 The carol singers are here!
 But wait, don’t hide in the house pretending to be out – this time they have some festive financial wisdom to share with you.
 Let’s face it, gold, frankincense and myrrh don’t come cheap… We three kings of Orient are Keen to make our money go far Bonds or